-(1) Reflects the fair value of each stock option estimated on the date of grant using the Black-Scholes option pricing model.
-Assumptions used in calculating this amount are included in Note H to the Company's Annual Report on Form 10-K for the fiscal year ended June 24, 2012.

-(2) On September 20, 2010, Mr. Morrison and Mr. Jobe were conditionally granted options to purchase 50,000 and 40,000 shares, respectively, at the grant date fair market value.
-Mr. Morrison and Mr. Jobe earned options to purchase 34,962 and 12,890 shares, respectively, by the purchase of one-half that number of shares of Common Stock on or before the first anniversary of the award.
-On October 4, 2011, Mr. Morrison and Mr. Jobe were conditionally granted options to purchase 75,000 and 50,000 shares, respectively, at the grant date fair market value.
-As of June 24, 2012, Mr. Morrison and Mr. Jobe had earned options to purchase 1,600 and 16,000 shares, respectively, by the purchase of one-quarter that number of shares of Common Stock.
-On January 3, 2012, Mr. Trojan was unconditionally granted options to purchase 25,000 shares at the grant date fair market value and was conditionally granted options to purchase 50,000 shares at the grant date fair market value and was conditionally granted options to purchase 50,000 shares at the grant date fair market value and was conditionally granted options to purchase 50,000 shares at the grant date fair market value.
-As of June 24, 2012, Mr. Trojan was unconditionally granted options to purchase 25,000 shares at the grant date fair market value and was conditionally granted options to purchase 50,000 shares of common Stock.
+- (1) Reflects the fair value of each stock option estimated on the date of grant using the Black-Scholes option pricing model.
+Assumptions used in calculating this amount are included in Note H to the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2013. - (2) On September 20, 2010, Mr. Jobe was conditionally granted options to purchase 40,000 shares of Common Stock at the grant date fair market value, of which he earned options to purchase 12,890 shares by the purchase of one-half that number of shares of Common Stock on or before the first anniversary of the award.
+On October 4, 2011, Mr. Jobe was conditionally granted options to purchase 50,000 shares of Common Stock at the grant date fair market value, of which he earned options to purchase 16,000 shares by the purchase of one-quarter that number of shares of Common Stock on or before the first anniversary of the award.
+On January 3, 2012, Mr. Trojan was unconditionally granted options to purchase 25,000 shares of Common Stock and was conditionally granted options to purchase 50,000 shares of Common Stock, in each case at the grant date fair market value.
+Mr. Trojan earned all such conditionally granted options by the purchase of one-quarter that number of shares of Common Stock on or before the first anniversary of the award.
+On November 8, 2012, Mr. Gier was unconditionally granted options to purchase 230,000 shares of Common Stock and was conditionally granted options to purchase 120,000 shares of Common Stock, in each case at the grant date fair market value.
+As of June 30, 2013, Mr. Gier had earned options to purchase 74,800 shares of Common Stock by the purchase of one-quarter that number of shares of Common Stock.
 In all cases, options granted to these executive officers vest 10%, 20%, 30% and 40% on the first, second, third and fourth anniversaries of the grant date.
-On June 27, 2011, Mr. Coleman received an automatic grant of options to purchase 40,000 shares under the 2005 Directors Plan, as also disclosed under "Corporate Governance Principles and Board Matters - Director Compensation."
+On each of June 27, 2011 and June 25, 2012, Mr. Coleman received automatic grants of options to purchase 40,000 shares of Common Stock under the 2005 Director Plan, as also disclosed under "Corporate Governance Principles and Board Matters Director Compensation."
 (See also, "Outstanding Equity Awards at Fiscal Year-End.")

-(3) For Mr. Coleman, represents fees earned as a director, as also disclosed under "Corporate Governance Principles and Board Matters - Director Compensation," as well as consulting fees for his services as Interim President and Chief Executive Officer.

-(4) Mr. Coleman was appointed Interim President and Chief Executive Officer effective June 15, 2012.
-Mr. Morrison resigned as President and Chief Executive Officer on June 4, 2012.
+- (3) For Mr. Coleman, represents fees earned as a director, as also disclosed under "Corporate Governance Principles and Board Matters Director Compensation," as well as consulting fees for his services as Interim President and Chief Executive Officer. - (4) Mr. Gier was appointed President and Chief Executive Officer effective November 8, 2012. - (5) Mr. Coleman served as Interim President and Chief Executive Officer from June 15, 2012 through November 7, 2012. - (6) Mr. Trojan resigned as Chief Financial Officer and Secretary effective June 13, 2013.